+There is so much information available for parents-to-be which is wonderful, however working out the path you want to take can be overwhelming at times.
 Searching on internet parent forums can also lead to an influx of opinions, some of which can be very strong.
 Everybody has their own views on sleep training, breastfeeding etc but we must remember is that each of us have our own experiences and finding what is right for you is so important.

-My experience has been very broad; I have worked in my local hospitals of Frimley Park and the Royal Surrey, all of the larger hospitals in London, in birth centres and in my client’s homes…even in a yurt!
+My experience has been very broad; I have worked in my local hospitals of Frimley Park and the Royal Surrey, most of the larger hospitals in London, in birth centres and in my client’s homes…even in a yurt!

-Over the years I gathered many contacts covering a diverse range of fields from natural and holistic treatment such as Cranial Osteopathy, Optimal Fetal Positioning and information about Microbiome collection for babies born via C-Section to more conventional support such as Placenta Encapsulation and Stem Cell collection.
+Over the years I have gathered many contacts covering a diverse range of fields from natural and holistic treatment such as Cranial Osteopathy, Optimal Fetal Positioning and information about Microbiome collection for babies born via C-Section to more conventional support such as Placenta Encapsulation and Stem Cell collection.

 Booney Smith MHbA